 Here I sampled the spinach with chickpeas (the daily special), salmorejo (a cold soup similar to gazpacho, ask for it without egg on top [sin huevos]), the fried eggplant (comes with either honey or salmorejo as a sauce), the grilled mushrooms, and the grilled artichoke hearts, each one more delicious than the last.

 One word of caution: I suspect that the spinach and chickpeas had been cooked with chorizo or some other sausage, because there was a bright orange, oily residue at the bottom of the bowl, and you just don’t get that colour from cooking in olive oil.

-The bar next door also offered this dish, so you could try there instead, or check out Alameda Rock – a vegetarian tapas bar that reopened after our visit and also reportedly serves espinaca con garbanzos (spinach with chickpeas).
+The bar next door also offered this dish, so you could try there instead, or check out Vegan Rock – a vegan tapas bar formerly known as Alameda Rock that also reportedly serves espinaca con garbanzos (spinach with chickpeas).

 One more word of caution: While putting together this post, I noticed from looking at photos on Trip Advisor that there are, in fact, mounted bull’s heads on the walls inside Bodega Belmonte.

 Since we ate at the tables outside, I hadn’t noticed.
 Ah well, like I said, we live in an imperfect world.
 The good news is that the weather is usually sunny in Seville, so odds are whatever time of year you visit you will also be able to dine al fresco and avoid the whole bullfighting motif.

 So, how do you feel about consuming animal products in cases where it doesn’t contribute to animal suffering?
 I may regret this, but go ahead, share your thoughts in the comments section below!

 To view the map below in Google Maps, click here.